MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-arcgis.md

 ### Base maps
 Four base maps are provided: Dark Gray Canvas, Light Gray Canvas, OpenStreetMap, and Streets.  *Streets* is the ArcGIS standard base map.

-To apply a base map select it in the task pane.
+To apply a base map, select it in the task pane.

 ![esri base maps visual](media/power-bi-visualization-arcgis/power-bi-esri-base-maps-new.png)

 ### Location type
 ArcGIS Maps for Power BI automatically detect the best way to show data on the map.
 It selects from points or boundaries.
-The Location type options allow you to fine tune these selections.
+The Location type options allow you to fine-tune these selections.

 ![esri location types example](media/power-bi-visualization-arcgis/power-bi-esri-location-types-new.png)